 The James Hay Wrap has recently undergone a revamp and changed its charging structure.
 Figures given include its Sipp business.

 Fidelity’s FundsNetwork recently became the first fund supermarket to launch an unbundled charging structure.
 Here’s everything you need to know about the platform.

 We turn our attentions to Cofunds, one of the ‘big three’ platforms.
 How does its proposition stack up against its rivals?

 Platform charges: your definitive guide to who costs what

 Platform charging structures aren't always the easiest to understand, so we've tried to make the job of picking the right one for your clients easier.
 We run through what each of the major players is offering in this handy guide.

 The Financial Services Authority has found that investment banks failed to take account of the new Bribery Act following a review of 15 institutions.

 Barclays Bank was the most complained about financial firm for investments over the second half of 2011, according to complaints data from the Financial Services Authority, while network Sesame attracted the most complaints of any independent financial adviser.

-Adviser profile: Carl Roberts of RTS Financial Planning
+Adviser profile: Catherine Morgan and John Ward of Essendon Financial Planning